ENTRIES NOW OPEN

 ENTER NOW

-Please select the correct box to begin your registration process.
+Please select the correct box to begin your entry process.

 South African and Namibian riders paying in South African Rand (ZAR) must enter their ID or passport numbers and present their identification document on registration day in Knysna.
 All international riders pay in US Dollars.